jcvincentliu/CAPP30239_FA22/README.md

 ## Overview

-Using `D3.js`, `css`, and `html` to make interactive visualizations
+Using `D3.js`, `css`, and `html` to make interactive visualizations that comply with aesthetics principles and are of high, publishing-level standards.

 ## Use of Code (and Code Confidentiality)
-Code shall not be used for business use without the owner's permission.
+Code shall not be disseminated for business uses without the owner's permission.